nice-game-hints/zniw-adventure/ScatteredWoods/bridge.md

 In the interaction menu, release your mouse over the magnifying glass icon.

 ## What do I do with this red fruit?
 Eat it!
-Eating red fruit like this and then checking the 'story so far' tab (the icon beneath the pause icon on the top-left side of the screen) will tell you how many pebbles are left to find in the area you're in.
+Eating food items and then checking the 'story so far' tab (accessed via the icon beneath the 'pause' icon on the left) will tell you how many pebbles are left to find in the area you're in.

-Remember that these pebbles don't have a direct gameplay benefit, they just unlock extras like concept art that can be accessed from the extras tab in the main menu.
+Remember that these pebbles don't have a direct gameplay benefit, they just unlock bonus content like concept art and minigames that can be accessed from the extras tab in the main menu.

 ## And the cycas cone?
 You can't eat it or really do anything with it - in fact, travelling down the secret path will remove it from your inventory anyway.